Key Takeaways

 - Pawing at the face or rubbing against surfaces

-When something's wrong, you'll likely notice your chinchilla pawing at its eye or rubbing its face along the cage floor or walls.
+When something's amiss, you'll probably notice your chinchilla pawing at its eye or dragging its face along the cage floor.
 The discharge might be watery or goopy, and the skin around the eye could look red or puffy.
-Sometimes the eye itself looks cloudy, or you might even spot a scratch on the surface.
+Sometimes the eye looks cloudy, or you might even spot a scratch on the surface.
 Usually, it affects just one eye, but both can be involved too.

 What's Actually Causing These Eye Problems?